 Aside from attempting to make the decision easier for visitors, emphasis also gives the designer the ability to control which of the options will get the most attention from visitors.
 In some cases it is used on the most expensive option, but in many cases it is not.
 Let’s look at some examples.

-Crazy Egg emphasizes their basic plan (the lowest-priced option) by using a green background color compared the the gray background of the other plans, plus the column background is also a little bit larger.
+Crazy Egg emphasizes their basic plan (the lowest-priced option) by using a green background color compared to the gray background of the other plans, plus the column background is also a little bit larger.

 Highrise offers five different plans that users can choose from, but the Plus plan is marked as the most popular and is emphasized by a larger sized box, a slightly different background color, and a drop shadow that causes it to appear as if it is on top of the other options.